Non-locally modular regular types in classifiable theories

-\begin{Remark} In general, if there is a $B$-{\em definable} group $G$ acting transitively on a complete type $q$ over $B$, then $q$ is isolated over $B$: Let $e$ realize $q$, consider the formula $\phi(x) \in L(Be)$ : $\exists g \in G \ x = g.e$.
+\begin{Remark} {\em In general, if there is a $B$-definable group $G$ with a $B$-definable transitive action on a complete type $q$ over $B$, then $q$ is isolated over $B$: Let $e$ realize $q$, consider the formula $\phi(x) \in L(Be)$ asserting $\exists g \in G (x = g.e)$.
 Then $\phi(x) $ holds if and only if $x \models q$.
-So $q$ is isolated by a formula over $e$.
-On the other hand , $q$ is $B$-invariant, so in fact, $q$ is isolated by a formula over $B$. \end{Remark}
+So $q$ is isolated by a formula over $Be$.
+On the other hand, $q$ is $B$-invariant, so in fact, $q$ is isolated by a formula over $B$. } \end{Remark}

 Let us now recall some definitions and notation.